Native American Tradition Of A Vision Quest – How To Enter The Spiritual World

 It should be noted that only boys can go on a vision quest.

-Not everyone gets a vision quest the first time that they go for a vision.
+Not everyone gets a vision quest the first time they go for a vision.
 Some people can take it two to three times before they get their first vision.
-But once you do have a successful quest, you have your strength for life.
+But once you have a successful quest, you have your strength for life.

 Written by Ellen Lloyd – AncientPages.com